David John Eden

 Link to: EdenPoliticalCartoons.com

 Dave grew up laughing and drawing.
 As a kid, he loved copying the Sunday funnies.
 His faves were Alley Oop, Lil’ Abner & Beetle Bailey.
-Dave’s simple cartooning style reflects the influence of his lifelong favorite, Charles Shultz’s (Peanuts).
-His values and observations reflect his deep Christian faith and his conservative worldview.
-Dave’s cartoon tastes today: Calvin & Hobbs, Farside, Gilbert, BC.
-His favorite political cartoonist is Michael Ramirez.
+Dave’s simple cartooning style reflects the influence of lifelong favorite, Charles Shultz’s (Peanuts).
+Later tastes include now extinct Calvin & Hobbs, Farside & BC.
+His values & observations reflect his deep Christian faith & a conservative worldview.
+Fave political cartoonist: Michael Ramirez.

-Dave says: “Most of today’s agonizing political and spiritual conflicts are no laughing matter, but more a cause for tears and prayer.”
-But Dave believes that “if we could see the lighter side – of our own views and of our opponents, with good cheer, it might spark deeper understanding and honest debate.”
+Dave: “Most of today’s agonizing political and spiritual conflicts are no laughing matter, but more a cause for tears and prayer.
+But if we could see the lighter side – of our own views and of our opponents, with good cheer, it might spark deeper understanding and honest debate.”